zhongxingdou/zero/test/lib/jasmine-jstd-adapter/README.md

 Directory Layout
 ----------------

  - src: The adapter source code.
-Intent is to match interface with interface.
+Intent is to match protocol with protocol.
  - src-test: The test files that verifies that the adapter works as intended.

 Caveats